Is Article Marketing Dead or Dying?

 Quality over quantity

 The best information wins.
 It’s 100% about value.
 There is no other metric more important than this.
-Quality information is what brings in the readers, the likes, +1s, digg, etc. Including top-notch information is way more valuable than keyword stuffing and other SEO tricks.
-That is not to say that you shouldn’t attempt to include relevant keywords and SEO – of course you should.
+Quality information is what brings in the readers, the likes, +1s, Digg, etc. Including top-notch information is way more valuable than keyword stuffing and other SEO tricks.
+That is not to say that you shouldn’t attempt to include relevant keywords and SEO – of course, you should.
 Relevancy is what matters.
 Resists attempts to plump up thin articles with useless fluff to extend them; that doesn’t help.
 There is no magic or perfect word count.
 All that counts is quality content.

 What you don’t want to do is come up with keyword phrases first, then write an article around them.
 Your first objective should be to give out the best information possible.
 That said, you don’t want to ignore keyword phrases either.
-The best practice is to incorporate as many as possible, while using them in a natural way that supports the information in your article.
+The best practice is to incorporate as many as possible while using them in a natural way that supports the information in your article.
 It’s a delicate balance requiring research and good writing.

-Aim for tightly-focused, high-quality, relevant content that is targeted to your web site’s niche.
+Aim for tightly-focused, high-quality, relevant content that is targeted to your website’s niche.
 Offer what readers are looking for, rather than what you think search engines might want.
 Avoid duplicating content and article spinning tactics.
 Write tight, there is no room for fluff.
-Use keyword phrases in a natural, organic way that support the article’s content and refrain from keyword stuffing when it isn’t relevant and is obvious.
+Use keyword phrases in a natural, organic way that supports the article’s content and refrain from keyword stuffing when it isn’t relevant and is obvious.
 Every SEO trick you might know is less important than quality content.
 In fact, SEO tricks may backfire on you.
 The new standard is natural, organic articles that gain over time.